gStarhigh/pro1/README.md

     - W3C Validator for CSS shows no errors on any page.

 ## Testing on different browsers
+- The website is tested on different devices.
+The website is responsive on all tested devices.
+- The website is tested on different browsers.
+The website is working on all tested browsers.
+    - Tested browsers: Chrome, Edge & Firefox.

 ## Device testing on different devices